Atelier User Guide

 Once you’ve addressed the issue, click Dismiss to clear the alert.
 If the problem recurs, a new alert will be generated.

-Tip: Click “Open in Nova” on the alert to continue troubleshooting with the Nova agent.
+Tip: Click Ask Nova → on the alert banner to continue troubleshooting with the Nova agent — the diagnosis is carried into the chat for you.

 Nova — AI Operations Agent